alineazevedos/informaticaplic/README.md

-# Trabalhos de Informática Aplicada
+# Informática Aplicada
-Repositório destinado aos trabalhos da disciplina de Informática Aplicada do curso de Logística da FATEC
+Repository for the work of the discipline of Applied Informatics of the Logistics course at FATEC